← writing

 43 = 0 0 1 0 1 0 1 1

-this is borrowing in binary. when you subtract 1, the machine starts at the bottom and scans right to left looking for a bit to borrow from. it passes through the trailing zeros — nothing to take, so each zero flips to one on the way through. (an IOU — the same cascade that happens in decimal when you borrow across a run of 0s, except in binary every digit is either 0 or 1, so the IOU fills the entire column.) the scan keeps going until it hits the first 1. that bit has something to give. it flips to 0 — debt paid — and the cascade stops dead. everything above it never gets touched.
+this is borrowing in binary. on paper, subtracting 1 starts at the bottom and works right to left looking for a bit to borrow from. each trailing zero has nothing to give, so it borrows 2 from the column above, hands 1 down to pay the debt, and keeps 1 for itself. that's why the zero flips to one: it kept the change. (same arithmetic as decimal, where 1000 − 1 = 999: each zero borrows ten, pays one, keeps nine. in binary, "keeps one" fills the whole column.) the borrow keeps passing upward until it hits the first 1. that bit has something to give. it flips to 0, debt paid, and the cascade stops dead. everything above it never gets touched.

 the borrow eats one specific bit and flips everything below it.